January 16, 2024

 State Forecasts UI Trust Fund Condition Twice Each Year.
 The Employment Development Department (EDD) oversees the state’s UI program.
 The EDD pays UI benefits for unemployed workers out of the state’s UI Trust Fund.
 Employers pay regular UI payroll taxes into the fund.
 These payroll taxes are used to pay out benefits.
-In May and October each year, EDD publishes a two-year forecast of UI benefits, UI payroll tax receipts, and other key fiscal information related to the state’s UI Trust Fund.
+In January and May each year, EDD publishes a two-year forecast of UI benefits, UI payroll tax receipts, and other key fiscal information related to the state’s UI Trust Fund.

 Structural Deficit Began in 2023, Expected to Worsen in 2024 and 2025.
 As shown below, the administration’s UI Trust Fund forecast shows that UI benefit payments exceeded state payroll tax contributions by $1.3 billion in 2023.
 The administration anticipates this imbalance will increase to about $1.6 billion annually in 2024 and 2025.
 Historically, benefit payments have only exceeded contributions during major economic downturns – most recently, during the pandemic and Great Recession.